fenago/linux-administration/md/Lab_9.md

 -   Standard output (also referred to as [stdout])
 -   Standard error (also referred to as [stderr])

-Most of the commands we have discussed so far produce some output.
-This output is sent to a special file called standard output (also referred to as [stdout]).
-By default, the standard output file is linked to the terminal, and that\'s why every time you run a command, you see the output on your terminal.
-Also, sometimes commands will produce error messages.
-These error messages are sent to another special file called standard error (also referred to as [stderr]), and it\'s also linked to the terminal by default.

 Redirecting standard output
 ===========================